nhoffmann/dungeoncrawl/DesignDocument.md

 2. Add more interesting dungeon designs
 3. Add some dungeon themes
 4. Add multiple layers to the dungeon, with the Amulet on the last one
-5. Ad varied weapons to the game
+5. Add varied weapons to the game
-6. Moce to a data-drive design for spawning evemies
+6. Move to a data-drive design for spawning evemies
 7. Consider some visual effects to make combat more visceral
 8. Consider keeping score